teancom/codex/azure.md

  make deploy
  ```

- Terraform will connect to your Azure account and build our Bastion host, a NAT box, subnets, and Security Groups.
+ Terraform will connect to your Azure account and build our bastion host, a NAT box, subnets, and Security Groups.

-### Accessing the Bastion host
+### Accessing the bastion host

- You now need to find the IP address of your Bastion host: </br>
+ You now need to find the IP address of your bastion host: </br>
  In your Azure dashboard, click Resource Groups on the left sidebar and then click on your resource group.
  In the list of resources in this resource group, click `bastionvm`.
  The IP address will appear under `Public IP address`.

  The default username for this machine is `ops` and the default password is `c1oudc0w!`

- Access the Bastion host using these credentials via `ssh`.
+ Access the bastion host using these credentials via `ssh`.

-### Add SSH Keys to Bastion Host
+### Add SSH Keys to bastion Host
 TODO

-### Installing the Necessary Packages on the Bastion Host via Jumpbox
+### Installing the Necessary Packages on the bastion Host via Jumpbox

 ````
 jump@jumpbox:~$ sudo curl -o /usr/local/bin/jumpbox \